56kcloud/Training/DockerCon/logging/getting-started.md

     e72a26a2b752        traefik             "/traefik"          5 seconds ago       Up 3 seconds        0.0.0.0:80->80/tcp,0.0.0.0:8080->8080/tcp   traefik
     ```

-9. Test the `Traefik` container with `curl` or open a browser tab and navigate to: `https://0.0.0.0` (PWD just click the link provided above the terminal)
+10. Test the `Traefik` container with `curl` or open a browser tab and navigate to: `https://0.0.0.0`

     ```
-     curl 0.0.0.0:8080
+     curl 0.0.0.0
     ```

     Go ahead and send a few curl/refresh request to the `Traefik` container.

-10. Check the logs
+11. Check the logs

     ```
      docker container logs traefik
     ```

     > What do we see different?
-We should now see the each curl/refresh we sent to the `Traefik` container
+We should now see each curl/refresh we sent to the `Traefik` container

 We should see a 404 error about no backends configured.